Reading time: 18 min.

 Is red light therapy for hair loss safe?

 If you are worried about the potential side effects of using red light therapy on your hair, you can rest entirely at ease.
-There is a general consensus among researchers that this procedure is safe and can be used frequently with no serious negative consequences to your tresses, scalp or overall health.
+There is a general consensus among researchers that this procedure is safe and can be used frequently with no serious negative consequences for your tresses, scalp, or overall health.

 How often should you use red light therapy for hair growth?

-However, dermatologists [13] recommend getting 20-30 minute treatments 2-3 times a week for optimum results, if you are using medical-grade equipment.
-If you are using home devices, it is best to undergo 10-20 minutes of red light therapy 3-5 times a week.
+However, dermatologists [19] recommend getting 20-30 minute treatments 2-3 times a week using medical-grade equipment for optimum results.
+If you use home devices, undergoing 10-20 minutes of red light therapy 3-5 times a week is best.

 How long does it take for red light therapy to grow hair?

-On average, it is not unusual for a full course of treatment to last 3-6 months (or over 20-30 sessions).
-So keep in mind that this is a marathon, not a sprint and don’t be discouraged if you don’t see new hair growth after the first few sessions.
+On average, it is common for an entire course of treatment to last 3-6 months (or over 20-30 sessions).
+So keep in mind that this is a marathon, not a sprint, and don’t be discouraged if you don’t see new hair growth after the first few sessions.

 How much does red light therapy cost?